Pediatric Orthopedic Surgeons treating Spondylothoracic Dysostosis

 • A comprehensive clinical assessment,

-• And a number of specialist tests
+• And several specialist tests

 X-rays